 Should You Choose A Will Or A Living Trust?

-A last will and testament transfers your estate to your beneficiaries after your death.
+The last will and testament transfer your estate to your beneficiaries after your death.
 If you are the parent of a minor child, your will should also name the person who becomes their guardian in the event of your death.

 Like a last will and testament, a living trust also transfers assets to your beneficiaries upon your death.
 The difference is that if you have prepared a living trust, your estate can avoid probate.
 This means your loved ones won’t have to deal with the time-consuming and stressful probate process after your death.
 A living trust won’t have to clear the courts, which means your assets will be distributed to your beneficiaries quickly after your death.